Be the Bigger Person?

 Reason #1: Taking the High Road, Often Leaves Us Feeling Low

 Let’s talk about the vibes we’re putting out, (to make that ever-present Law of Attraction), work in our favor.
 We usually believe that in diffusing a situation, ( throwing ourselves onto the altar of moral sacrifice), we’re winning.
 Our vibes are on point.
 But, if we’re contorting ourselves to accommodate someone else’s rude, demeaning, shameful behavior, are we winning?

-Yes, we may feel like Namaste ninjas in the moment.
+Yes, we may feel like Namaste ninjas at the moment.
 Observers may admire our ability to keep it together, while someone’s pushing our buttons.
-Those aren’t the vibes that count.
-The vibes that count, are the ones that stick with us in the aftermath.
-Those are the vibes that lay heavy on our subconsciousness, adversely affecting our self-awareness.
+Those momentary vibes aren’t the only ones that count.
+Our vibrations in the aftermath lay heavy on our subconsciousness.
+Those vibes can adversely affect our self-awareness.
 They hold the weight of how we define ourselves.

 Reason #2: You Set the Tone

-An empowering fact is that we set the tone, for how others treat us.
-We either stand with our mouths wide open, (accepting what others feed us), or we draw clear red lines.
-What happens when a parent proclaims “that’s enough, no cookies for you”, only to cave in, after tiring of their child’s tantrum?
+An empowering fact is that we set the tone for how others treat us.
+We either stand with our mouths wide open (accepting what others feed us), or we draw clear red lines.
+What happens when a parent proclaims, “that’s enough, no cookies for you,” only to cave in, after tiring of their child’s tantrum?
 The child, (from the youngest of ages), quickly learns that boundaries are meaningless.

-Reason #4: We Loose Our Own Trust
+Reason #4: We Lose Our Trust